cfe-lab/CFEIntact/docs/installation.md

 2. **pip**: pip, a recursive acronym for "pip installs packages", is a Python package installer.
 It usually comes pre-installed with Python.
 You can verify its installation by running the `python3 -m pip --version` command.

-3. **mafft**: Multiple Alignment using Fast Fourier Transform (mafft) underpins high-speed and accurate alignment of multiple sequences, a critical operation in CFEIntact.
-To install mafft, follow this [link](https://mafft.cbrc.jp/alignment/software/source.html).

-4. **blastn**: Part of the BLAST+ suite from NCBI, blastn cross-references nucleotide sequences to locate regions of similarity.
+3. **blastn**: Part of the BLAST+ suite from NCBI, blastn cross-references nucleotide sequences to locate regions of similarity.
 This sequence analysis and comparison tool is crucial for CFEIntact.
 Follow [this guide](https://www.ncbi.nlm.nih.gov/books/NBK569861/) for detailed installation instructions.

 These prerequisites are essential for CFEIntact to operate as expected.
 For successful program execution, please ensure all these tools are installed and working correctly.